Skip to main content

 Step 6: Optional Configuration

 After core onboarding, a platform can configure additional features.
-These are all optional and independent — skip any you don't need.
+These are all optional and independent — skip any you don’t need.
+Example — register a line item type for “product” (counts toward goal, refundable):

 Multi-token currencies